iulianraduat/find-unused-exports/README.md

   - Find unused exports: log all actions in an output window
   - default false

+- findUnusedExports.logInFile

+  - Save the log in a file (.vscode/find-unused-exports.log)

+- findUnusedExports.logOnlyLastRun

+  - Save only the log for the last run/check

 - findUnusedExports.showIgnoredExports

   - Find unused exports: show all unused exports, even if they are marked as ignored